sdfg-lustre/Translator/README.md

 Lustre is a declarative synchronous language developed to model and verify reactive systems. -->
 <pre>
 This application transformes a <b>timed SDFG</b> model to <b> Lustre</b> models. <br>
-Two Lustre models are produced :<br>
+Two Lustre models are produced :
    -  <b>cycle-by-cycle model</b>: it progresses in time cycle-by-cycle. <br>
    -  <b>merged-cycles model</b>: it progresses in time in larger steps.<br>